 We offer a variety of classes for all levels and all body types.
 Whether you're new to the practice or looking to improve your yoga practice, we have classes to suit your needs.
 Find your balance at PAZ!

 Located in the historic downtown Arts District of Winston Salem, PAZ offers a variety of classes within the studio and out in the community.
 Our intention as a yoga studio is to open up our space for those who want to find a sense of peace in their daily lives.
 Students may choose to take classes as a form of exercise, healing, and stress relief, or they may dive in to the study of yoga as a life transformative process.
 Our classes are asana (posture) based, but you can also experience pranayama (breath techniques), meditation, and the study of yogic philosophy in them.
 We have classes for all bodies at all experience levels,

-Michele is the founder and Owner of PAZ Studios.
-In 2015, she completed and received her 200-hour Yoga Teacher Certification with Triad Yoga Institute in Greensboro North Carolina.
+Michele is the Founder and Owner of PAZ Studios.
+In 2015, she completed and received her 200-hour RYT Yoga Teacher Certification with Triad Yoga Institute in Greensboro North Carolina.
 Michele attended High Point University where she graduated with a BS degree in Interior Design and Furniture Marketing.
 She is a Colorado native and loves the outdoors, and glamping when she’s not working.
-She is a wife and a mother of two-sons and two-French Bulldogs, Elláh and Enzö.
+She is a mother of two-sons and two-French Bulldogs, Elláh and Enzö.
 Michele teaches exhale flow at PAZ Studios, where she focuses on alignment and ease in asana, making this class just the right balance of challenging and accessibility.
 In addition to teaching yoga, she is also a full time Design and Sales Consultant at Furnitureland South in High Point North Carolina where she has continued her flair for style and design for interior dream spaces.